hydpy-dev/hydpy/hydpy/docs/rst/quickstart.rst

 1d

-The catchment outlet of the `LahnH` example project is named "lahn_3".
+The catchment outlet of the `HydPy-H-Lahn` example project is named "lahn_3".
 The following example demonstrates how to query the discharge values simulated for this outlet: